rockettheme/docs/Docs/joomla/extensions/rokbooster/INDEX.md

 Think of your site as a grocery store.
 All of the individual files that go into it are items in that store.
 Your visitors will have a hard time shopping if they have to grab every item on the shelf with each trip.
 RokBooster acts like a shopping cart, making it possible to easily and quickly grab the items you need and get out the door.
 It groups useful data together from various different sources to make it easier for your browser to download and render.

-When you're working with a template that has many different built-in features, it could be pulling from a great deal of different CSS and JavaScript sources.
+When you are working with a template that has many different built-in features, it could be pulling from a great deal of different CSS and JavaScript sources.
 This means your visitor's browsers are making many different independent requests which can drag down load times.

 This is where RokBooster comes in.
 It combines and compresses CSS and JavaScript into as few files as possible.
 This is done using GZip compression, which is used to send CSS and JavaScript files.

 #### CSS
 With RokBooster, all of these separate CSS files are combined into as few files as possible.
 This reduces the number of requests, and optimizes page loading.
-If you're using a template with several different header, body, footer, background, etc. options to choose from, there's no sense in having to load CSS calls to components and options you aren't actively using at the time.
+If you are using a template with several different header, body, footer, background, etc. options to choose from, there is no sense in having to load CSS calls to components and options you are not actively using at the time.

 #### JavaScript
 The same goes for JavaScript files.
 Sites that feature a lot of functionality are often heavily reliant on scripts and other miscellaneous blocks of code to create a smooth and useful user experience.
 Unfortunately, this results in an increase in individual requests to the site, increasing the size and frequency of data that has to be transferred with each page view.
 RokBooster compresses and combines these files in order to streamline the process.
 The visitor can experience faster load times due, in part, to the browser having to download and render less individual blocks of data.